-Easter is very early this year, so we’re already preparing to learn about Holy Week.
-There are hundreds of great prayer table art choices, and if you have a nice standing Crucifix that’s probably the winner.
+There are hundreds of great prayer table art choices for Holy Week, and if you have a nice standing Crucifix that’s probably the winner.
 If you don’t though, I’d like to suggest this piece.

 It’s not graphic at all (possibly best for a classroom full of first graders), but still has some great teaching points:

 - Simon of Cyrene (in white) is surrounded by Jesus’ accusers.